joshkbui/KaggleProject/README.md

 Feature Engineering: Add new patient features (e.g., medical history) and create interaction features to capture complex patterns.

-Validation: Apply cross-validation for robust performance evaluation and test generalization on external datasets.

-Broader Studies: Investigate additional outcomes, such as survival rates or treatment efficacy, and analyze feature importance across demographics.

 ## How to reproduce results

 Setup Environment:

 Install required libraries: pandas, numpy, scikit-learn, and matplotlib.
 Use Python 3.8+ for compatibility.

 Obtain Data:
 Download the training and test datasets from the Kaggle challenge.
 Run the Code:

 Execute the provided preprocessing, model training, and evaluation scripts.
 Ensure the dataset file paths match your environment.

 Expected Output:
 The model will output performance metrics (accuracy, precision, recall, ROC-AUC) on the validation set and generate predictions for the test set.
 Applying to Other Data

 Preprocess Data:
 Ensure the new dataset has similar feature types (e.g., numerical and categorical).
 Apply the same cleaning steps (e.g., impute missing values, scale numerical features, and one-hot encode categorical features).

 Load Model:
 Use the trained logistic regression model or train a new model using the provided code.

 Run Inference:
 Use the model to predict outcomes on the new dataset and evaluate performance.

 ### Overview of files in repository